KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 * Got the Canny and Hough function working well on the required videos

 > This brings me to a classic rule of thumb, **every problem will have tradeoffs**.
 The question becomes what are the tradeoffs you are willing to make?
 This will depend on the case you are solving, and here we have a super simple algorithm, we can't expect it to handle all of these hard situations described over only on a couple of lines of code.
-Sometimes situations are more complex, like in the picture below:
+Sometimes [situations](https://aseasyasridingabike.wordpress.com/2014/11/24/how-britain-solves-a-school-run-problem/) are more complex, like in the picture below:

 <div align="center">
    <br>
   <img src="https://github.com/KvalheimRacing/CarND/blob/master/images/uk.jpg"><br><br>
 </div>

-> This is acually [a streat in UK](https://aseasyasridingabike.wordpress.com/2014/11/24/how-britain-solves-a-school-run-problem/) btw!

 # Conclutions for future work